kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 The json output will be stored in $REFL_CODE/input/phnx.json.
 [Here is a sample json file.](phnx.json) The default peak to noise ratio is 2.7 - which is better for water.
-Since these are ice/snow reflections, I'm going to increase it a bit to 3.2.
+Since these are ice/snow reflections, I'm going to increase it a bit to 3.2 and require a larger amplitude.

+<code>make_json_input phnx 0 0 0 -query_unr True -ampl 10 -peak2noise 3.2</code>

+I am also going to remove by hand the region from 320-360 degrees.

-Next make some snr files.
-I am going to do most of 2020 and 2021, but if you prefer , you can set the -weekly option to True and that will speed things up (it makes one file per week).
+Next we need to make some snr files.
+I am going to do most of 2019 thru 2021, but if you prefer, you can set the -weekly option to True and that will speed things up (it makes one file per week).
-This will go from day 1 in 2020 to day 150 in the year 2021.
+This command will go from day 1 in 2019 to day 150 in the year 2021.

 <code>rinex2snr phnx 2020 1 -doy_end 150 -year_end 2021

-Then run the <code>gnssir</code> for all the SNR files:
+Then you run the <code>gnssir</code>:

 <code>gnssir phnx 2020 1 -year_end 2021 -doy_end 150</code>

+It takes about a second to run gnssir for one day of data - so you will have to wait several minutes for two and a half years of data to run.

+<code>daily_avg phnx 0.2 100 </code> will create a daily average refletor height using a
+median filter of 0.2 meters to remove outliers .
+The 100 input says you require 100 arcs to have confidence in the average.
+You can vary these parameters to better see what is going on.